intel/neural-compressor/docs/introduction.md

 ### MSE Strategy

 This strategy is very similar to the basic strategy.
 It needs to get the tensors for each Operator of raw FP32 models and the quantized model based on best model-wise tuning configuration.
 And then calculate the MSE (Mean Squared Error) for each operator, sort those operators according to the MSE value, finally do the op-wise fallback in this order.

+### Random Strategy

+This strategy is used to randomly choose tuning configuration from the tuning space.

+### Exhaustive Strategy

+This strategy is used to sequentially traverse all the possible tuning configurations in tuning space.

 # Objectives